 Exploring New Ways to Communicate Scientific Results

-The advent of on-line social media tools has revolutionized communications.
-Facebook, You Tube and Twitter are now commonplace in the private sector and increasingly being used by the federal government.
-These social media mechanisms communicate to people who do not use the more traditional communication tools such as newspapers, magazines, T.V. and radio.
-In the National Centers for Coastal Ocean Science, sponsored research scientists use the traditional media in new ways while incorporating the new “social media” tools to communicate science and foster outreach to new and established segments of society.
+Online social media tools have revolutionized communications.
+Facebook, You Tube, and Twitter are now commonplace in the private sector and increasingly being used by the federal government.
+These social media mechanisms communicate to people who do not use the more traditional communication tools such as newspapers, magazines, television, and radio.
+At the National Centers for Coastal Ocean Science, sponsored research scientists use traditional media, while incorporating the new “social media” tools to communicate science and foster outreach to new and established segments of society.

 Communicating science to the public is a challenging endeavor.
 The Mote Marine Laboratory and the Ringling College of Art and Design in Sarasota, Florida, recently collaborated on an outreach project with art students to communicate red tide research information to the general public.
 For class projects students develop outreach materials about the Florida red tide, using the collegiate provided techniques.
 The public voted on their projects, consisting of brochures, comic books, children’s books, movies, etc. and a panel of experts also judged them.
-Mote Marine Laboratory recently exhibited some of the most highly rated art work as the “Art of Red Tide.”
+Mote Marine Laboratory recently exhibited some of the most highly rated art work as the “Art of Red Tide Science.”
 The “Best in Show” was a film created by students Rebecca Parham, Brittany Godwin, Christine Kim and Autumn Fritsch.
-Their old-fashioned film – complete with ’50s-style bathing suits – uses humor to help describe how red tide can affect Florida’s beaches, sea life and people.
+Their old-fashioned film—complete with ’50s-style bathing suits—uses humor to help describe how red tide can affect Florida’s beaches, sea life, and people.
 Anyone can view the 7 minute, 15 second film on You Tube.
-The art-science project was funded in part by NCCOS’s Ecology and Oceanography of Harmful Algal Blooms Program (ECOHAB) , the National Science Foundation, the National Institute of Environmental Health Sciences, and the Florida Fish and Wildlife Conservation Commission – Fish and Wildlife Research Institute.
+The art-science project was funded in part by NCCOS’s Ecology and Oceanography of Harmful Algal Blooms (ECOHAB) Program, the National Science Foundation, the National Institute of Environmental Health Sciences, and the Florida Fish and Wildlife Conservation Commission – Fish and Wildlife Research Institute.

 Educational Web Pages & Film